Household responsibility system: 1982: Official establishment

 In December 1981, the National Agricultural Work Meeting was held in Beijing, which emphasized the idea of letting people choose by themselves which systems to use.
 Soon later in 1982, the Central Committee of the CCP announced its "No. 1 document" for the year, Minutes of The National Agricultural Work Meeting, which officially established the household responsibility system for China's agricultural production.

-The household responsibility system achieved “total victory” in 1983.
-The reluctance of the leadership of some provinces to adopt the system was overcome by studies showing that the peasants strongly favored being responsible for their own production, which provided important support for Premier Zhao Ziyang’s approach of “letting the masses decide for themselves in which way they want to organize the production.”
+The household responsibility system achieved "total victory" in 1983.
+The reluctance of the leadership of some provinces to adopt the system was overcome by studies showing that the peasants strongly favored being responsible for their own production, which provided important support for Premier Zhao Ziyang's approach of "letting the masses decide for themselves in which way they want to organize the production."

-The system was rapidly adopted nationwide and significant agricultural growth was witnessed.
-During the 20 years of collective agricultural production, the annual agricultural output was 30-50 billion kilograms, yet by the time of 1984, the number increased to 400 billion kilograms.
-At the same time, the overall agricultural GDP increased by 68% and the average income of farmers increased by 166%.

 Another success of the household responsibility system was its price stabilization effects for peasants.
 By 1984, the supply of grain had increased so much that the price paid by the state for the grain quote and above-quota procurement were both higher than the market price for grain.
 Thus, "selling the quota at the planned price was no longer a tax but a subsidy for the peasants, and selling the surplus above the quota to the state protected the peasants from bearing the whole burden of the falling market prices."
 Peasants were simultaneously encouraged to increase agricultural productivity while being protected from the fall of market prices caused by the production boom.
 The price stabilization effects of the household responsibility system's multi-track pricing were an intentional design to regulate agricultural output through state participation in the market.

+By 1985, each household responsibility system contract specified a quota output to sell to the government, with the rest of the output capable of being consumed or sold on the market.

 The success of the household responsibility system signified a significant transition in China's economic model and opened a new era of China's agricultural economy and rural development.

 Recent analyses

-According to a 2021 study, the household responsibility system improved individuals’ later-life health, education, and labor market outcomes, but it reduced human capital investment in children, making them less likely to receive education and more likely to remain in agriculture.
+According to a 2021 study, the household responsibility system improved individuals' later-life health, education, and labor market outcomes, but it reduced human capital investment in children, making them less likely to receive education and more likely to remain in agriculture.